AlexLietard/otpsy/README.md

 * Hover text on shape or annotation or legend to understand which color corresponds to which method.
 * Add summary to the left.
-* Add the possibility to add user-input value.
+* Add the possibility to add user-input value (and thus percentile method)
-* Add legend of the color

 About the structure :